musicians and staff

 Nate Taylor / Cello

 I was born in Manila, PI.
-My father is Black/Native American, and my mother is Filipino.
+My father is Black/Native American, and my mother is Filipino/Indigenous.
 We moved to the states when I was three.
 When I was five years old, I remember watching an episode of Sesame Street.
 Yo-Yo Ma was the special guest for that episode, and I’ll never forget the moment when he played the opening of Dvorak Cello Concerto for Elmo.
 That was the moment I decided to play the cello.
 At age ten, I finally got my wish.
 I started playing cello in the public school system.
 Fast forward to 2011, and I found myself in Boston.
 I was at the Boston Conservatory at Berklee for nine years: four years of undergrad, three years of grad school, and two years in the Artist Diploma program.
 Within that time, I learned so much about myself, personally and musically.
 I had amazing teachers like cellists Rhonda Rider and Patrice Jackson, who really inspired and motivated me.
 Later in my studies, I started exploring styles and genres outside of classical music and it really opened my eyes to the possibilities of music-making.
 Now as a member of Palaver Strings, I’m able to explore these musical possibilities.
-The culture within classical music has made many musicians of color feel left out or rejected, like we’re not good enough or welcomed.
-Everyone at Palaver is so kind, warm, and welcoming.
-That’s something I’ve rarely experienced in classical music.
+The culture within classical music has made many Black musicians like myself feel left out and rejected, like we’re not good enough or welcomed.
+Palaver has created space for more voices like mine.
 I can be my most authentic self and express myself fully on a musical and personal level.
-In my free time, I enjoy being in nature, geeking out on Marvel, DC, powerlifting, martial arts, and dedicating time to my spirituality.
-I’m an intuitive empath, and study things like the stars, Astrology, Numerology, Tarot, and other spiritual teachings to better understand myself on a deeper level.
-Deep reflection and being self aware is something I passionately advocate for, and I truly believe that if we can do the work to heal ourselves, we will have the ability to heal others.
+In my free time, I enjoy being in nature, geeking out on Marvel, DC, fitness, martial arts, and dedicating time to my spirituality.
+Deep reflection and self-awareness is something I passionately advocate for, and I truly believe that if we can do the work to heal ourselves, we will have the ability to heal others.

 natetaylor@palaverstrings.org